iLink-CyberShARE/wmp-recommender-public/README.md

 4) Using a command line or terminal navigate to the base path of the project
 5) Build the swim-recomm image: > docker build -t swim-recomm:latest .
 6) Modify the file docker-compose.yml accordingly
-6) Run the containers: > docker-compose up
+6) Run docker compose: > docker-compose up
-7) Once running, the API docs will be locally available at http://localhost:5000/swim-recommender/docs/ where you can test out the service endpoints with the pre-populated sample database (default connection on docker compose file)
+7) Once running, the API docs will be locally available at http://localhost:5000/swim-recommender/docs/  (default connection on docker compose file)

 ## Native Installation